micjamking/navigataur/README.md

 ##Demo
 Live Demo: http://micjamking.github.com/Navigataur/

+## Compiling
+Navigataur ships with an SCSS version, as well as a CSS version compiled from the SCSS version.
+To compile the SCSS version on your machine, you need to have both [Ruby][1] &amp; [Sass][2] installed

 ##Usage
 To use `navigataur.css`, reference the stylesheet in the `<head>` of your document (or you can place within your own stylesheet).